 Flood Dynamics represented MIT-born innovation in climate resilience at the C40 Cities Summit in Rio de Janeiro, showcasing AI-driven flood modeling and risk intelligence to global city leaders advancing climate action at COP30.

-Flood Dynamics was developed at the Massachusetts Institute of Technology (MIT) and is led by MIT engineers with backgrounds in hydrology, infrastructure systems, and computational modeling.
+Flood Dynamics was developed at MIT, led by engineers with deep expertise in hydrology, infrastructure systems, and computational modeling.

-We build advanced simulation systems that model how physical risk impacts the built environment and the institutions that depend on it.
+We model how physical risk propagates through the built environment — delivering physics-grade intelligence the institutions that depend on infrastructure can act on.

 Capital-grade physical risk intelligence.
 Engineered for the precision that financial decision-making demands.